-Life Insurance is for the ones we love
+Life Insurance for the Family

 Adding a new member to your family is a joyful occasion.
 But this happy event also brings with it the responsibility of providing for your child’s future.